ibmresilient/resilient-community-apps/fn_mitre_integration/doc/README.md

 ---

 ## Function - MITRE Get Groups Using All Given Techniques
-For given Techniques return the Groups that are known to use all of them.
+For given Techniques, return the Groups that are known to use all of them.
 Techniques can be specified with a comma separated strings of IDs or Names.
-In case both are provided, the ID values will take precedence as names aren't guaranteed to be unique.
+In case both are provided, the ID values take precedence as names are not guaranteed to be unique.

  ![screenshot: fn-mitre-get-groups-using-all-given-techniques ](./screenshots/fn-mitre-get-groups-using-all-given-techniques.png)